-Modern Slavery and Human Trafficking Statement
+Modern Slavery Statement

 AC Goatham & Son were originally a family run business which has since grown into both a limited company as well as a partnership.
 The Goatham family are still the senior members within the business.

 The company farms over 3000 acres of pear & apple orchard through 27 farms spread throughout Kent (15 owned & 12 rented long term).

 AC Goatham and Son Limited is an active company incorporated in 2016 with the registered office located in Flanders Farm.

 Its business is the production of Top Fruit Crops, which it grows, stores, transports, and markets.
 Its main clients are the major UK supermarkets.
 The peak within the business is between September and May.

 Our supply chain is simplistic with most of our suppliers operating within the UK.

 We do however purchase goods from UK based Companies who source outside the UK, such as:

 🍎 Grading machinery from France/MAF.